Former BBC Executive Behind GB News Ad Boycott Campaign

 Louise’s previous Facebook profile picture also makes clear her political allegiances:

-While Guido hadn’t heard of Ripples, it’s clearly a petition site exclusively for left-wingers and FBPEers.
+Whilst Guido hadn’t heard of Ripples, it’s clearly a petition site exclusively for left-wingers and FBPEers.
 They laughably claim that due to their petitions, they prevented: a cut to universal credit; MPs receiving a £3,000 pay rise; an extension of the furlough scheme; and preventing the government from “breaking international law” on Brexit.
-These past claims are clearly laughable.
+These past claims are clearly absurd.
 Their latest busy-bodying attempt is far more malicious…